jmce22/pands-project/README.md

 I then specified that the histograms should be stacked on top of each other, rather than overlapping each other, as I found that this enabled me to more easily get a sense of how the data is distributed: to create these stacked histograms, I passed the argument *multiple = stack* into the function *sns.displot*.

 I added a title and changed the label on the x-axis by appending the *.set()* function to the *sns.displot* function.
 I also improved the appearance of each histogram by using the *plt.tight_layout()* to increase the amount of space for the heading at the top.
-I then saved each histogram as a .png file and these are included below:
+I then saved each histogram as a .png file using the function *plt.savefig('filename.png')* and these are included below:

 code used to create histograms: